UlfricNormcloak/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Answer: I would tell students that semantic HTML is a best practice they should learn to practice as much as possible.
+Semantic HTML has important benefits such as optimizing your webpage for Search Engine Optimization (SEO), and also helps developers who may look at/edit your code in the future readily understand what you were itending to create based on a quick glance at the labels.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Answer: display:block; has a line break before and after the element, whereas display:inline; does not have a line break before or after the element by default.
+Secondly, display:block; automatically uses the full width of the container it is within, whereas display:inline; elements only take up as much space as it needs.

 3. What are the 4 areas of the box model?

+Answer: (From innnermost to outermost): 1.
+Content 2.
+Padding 3.
+Border 4.
+Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Answer: align-items:center; works on the CROSS axis.

 5. Explain why git is valuable to a team of developers.

+Answer: Some examples of the value of git are listed here.
+(1) Allows the original code to be protected before new code or updates are implemented.
+(2)Tracks the history of all changes to the code for reference, debugging, comparison, decisions about if/when to implement a new change that has been created.
+(3) Multiple developers can work on the code/sections of the code at once without interfering with the work that each is doing.
+(4) Total control over implementation of new code.
+I branch can be saved, reviewed, and then a decision to implement can be made.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.